May 8th, 2019

-Behind the Scenes With Ally Commerce: Meet Elyse
+Behind the Scenes with Ally Commerce: Meet Meca

 At Ally, our mission is to drive outcomes for our clients. eCommerce is complex and constantly changing, so we rely on a fast-paced, innovative culture to make it happen.
-We want to help you get to know the people behind your eCommerce engine, so today, we’re taking you behind-the-scenes with Elyse Welch, our senior manager of client operations.
+We want to help you get to know the people behind your eCommerce engine, so today, we’re taking you behind-the-scenes with Meca Alexander.

 Tell us a bit about your background and how you got started with Ally.